-Everyone knows launching with and succeeding on Kickstarter comes down to three things: marketing, product quality and campaign strength.
-Nothing else matters.
+Launching with and succeeding on Kickstarter comes down to three things: marketing, product quality and campaign strength.

-Let’s assume for sake of argument your product is pretty well set and you have already launched your campaign.
+Let’s assume your product is pretty well set and you have already launched your campaign.
 You are stuck in the perennial hole of hoping your project funds and doing everything in your power to try and will your Kickstarter to success.
 But what if that isn’t enough?

 The 6 Kickstarter Campaign Promotion Strategies No One is Doing That ACTUALLY Work